LaszloPinter/CircleColorPicker/README.md

 - color: *(CGColor)* is the current color of the picker
 - hue: *(CGFloat)* is the current hue value of the selected color
-- saturation: *(CGFloat)* is the current saturation value of the selected color
 - animation time: *(Double)* is the duration of the animation when user selects a new color.
 - delegate : *(weak CircleColorPickerViewDelegate?)* is the delegate of your picker.
+- saturationPickerView: *(weak SaturationPickerView?)* is an optional saturation picker that works with the color circle.
+Enables saturation selection.
+- saturation: *(CGFloat)* is the current saturation value of the selected color.
+(Only works if saturationPickerView is assigned otherwise always returns 1.)

 This means that you can make animations faster or slower as you prefer.